 Economic development in Asia has also been accompanied by the development of maritime transport centered on the region, making it one of the most heavily trafficked in the world.
-Meanwhile, super tanker collisions in the Malacca Straits, such as between the Orapin Global and the Evoikos (in 1997, with a spillage of 25,800 tons of C grade heavy crude, and the wreck of the Nadhodka in the Japan Sea (in 1997 with a spillage of 6,240 kilolitres of C grade heavy crude) have caused serious environmental pollution in the surrounding ocean and coastal areas.
+Meanwhile, super tanker collisions in the Malacca Straits such as between the Maersk Navigator and the Sanko Honor (in 1993 with an oil spillage of 27,000 kilolitres), and the Orapin Global and the Evoikos (in 1997, with a spillage of 25,800 tons of C grade heavy crude), and the wreck of the Nadhodka in the Japan Sea (in 1997 with a spillage of 6,240 kilolitres of C grade heavy crude) have caused serious environmental pollution in the surrounding ocean and coastal areas.

 In order to reduce these risks, initiatives to secure maritime safety have been undertaken by the IMO and others, including the improvement of traffic separation schemes (TSS) in the Malacca Straits, adoption of the mandatory vessel reporting system (VTS), and the strengthening of ship construction using the double hull design.
-The Marine Electronic Highway (MEH), which began a demonstration project in one section of the Malacca Straits from 2007, was also conceived in this period.
+1 The Marine Electronic Highway (MEH), which is to have a demonstration project in one section of the Malacca Straits from this year, was also conceived in this period.

 Also, while UNCLOS creates a regime for regulating international straits, in which it recognizes "the requirement of continuous and expeditious transit", it also states that "User States and States bordering a strait should by agreement co-operate: (a) in the establishment and maintenance in a strait of necessary navigational and safety aids or other improvements in aid of international navigation..."
-Recognizing its responsibility as a User State, Japan has since the 1960s cooperated in the provision of funds and technologies to Coastal States in their construction and operation of navigational aids and other safety measures.
+2 Recognizing its responsibility as a User

+State, Japan has since the 1960s cooperated in the provision of funds and technologies to Coastal States in their construction and operation of navigational aids and other safety measures.
 I believe this is an example of the kind of cooperation envisioned by UNCLOS and is highly appreciated by the Coastal countries.
-However, though it has now been more than ten years since UNCLOS came into effect, it is not apparent that any other User States have undertaken this kind of cooperation.
-In view of this, the Nippon Foundation, which has made great contributions for navigation safety measures in the Malacca Straits for more than 30 years, is proposing the establishment of an international framework in which Users voluntarily make financial contributions for safety measures in the Straits as part of their Corporate Social Responsibility.
+However, though it has now been ten years since UNCLOS came into effect, it is not apparent that any other User States have undertaken this kind of cooperation.
+In view of this, the Nippon Foundation, which has made great contributions for navigation safety measures in the Malacca Straits, is proposing the establishment of an international framework tentatively named the Organization for Cooperation in the Safety of the Malacca Straits, in which Users and/or User States make financial contributions for safety measures in the Straits in proportion to the degree they benefit from such measures.